 Meridian High School Safety Improvements and Repairs

-Performing arts centerThe performing arts center was built in 1991.
+Performing arts centerThe performing arts center/auditorium was built in 1991.
 The task force recommends repairs to the exterior faces and a new roof for the performing arts center.
 During heavy rains, water leaks into the auditorium and onto the seats.
 The performing arts center is used by our community and students for performances and events.

 As part of these improvements, the band/choir room would be moved from an exterior campus building to the old cafeteria which is connected to the performing arts center.
 This would improve school safety because all classes would be on the closed campus.